Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Oh, well.
 Are you OK for the trial?
 I believe Mr. Montgomery is about out of ideas.
-We would like to call Mr. Barry Benson Bee to the stand.
+We would like to call Mr. Barry Benson Goober to the stand.
 Good idea!
 You can really see why he's considered one of the best lawyers...
 Yeah.
 Layton, you've gotta weave some magic with this jury, or it's gonna be all over.
 Don't worry.
-The only thing I have to do to turn this jury around is to remind them of what they don't like about bees.
+The only thing I have to do to turn this jury around is to remind them of what they don't like about Goobers.
 You got the tweezers?
 Are you allergic?
 Only to losing, son.
 Only to losing.
-Mr. Benson Bee, I'll ask you what I think we'd all like to know.
+Mr. Benson Goober, I'll ask you what I think we'd all like to know.
 What exactly is your relationship to that woman?
 We're friends.
 Good friends?
 Yes.
 How good?
 Do you live together?
 Wait a minute...
 Are you her little... bedbug?
-I've seen a bee documentary or two.
-From what I understand, doesn't your queen give birth to all the bee children?
+I've seen a Goober documentary or two.
+From what I understand, doesn't your queen give birth to all the Goober children?
 Yeah, but...
 So those aren't your real parents!
 Oh, Barry...
 Yes, they are!
 Hold me back!
-You're an illegitimate bee, aren't you, Benson?
+You're an illegitimate Goober, aren't you, Benson?
-He's denouncing bees!
+He's denouncing Goobers!
 Don't y'all date your cousins?
 Objection!
 I'm going to pincushion this guy!
 Adam, don't!
 It's what he wants!
 Oh, I'm hit!!
 Oh, lordy, I am hit!
 Order!
 Order!
 The venom!
 The venom is coursing through my veins!
-I have been felled by a winged beast of destruction!
+I have Goobern felled by a winged beast of destruction!
 You see?
 You can't treat them like equals!
 They're striped savages!
 Stinging's the only thing they know!
 It's their way!
 Adam, stay with me.
 I can't feel my legs.
 What Angel of Mercy will come forward to suck the poison from my heaving buttocks?
 I will have order in this court.
 Order!
 Order, please!
-The case of the honeybees versus the human race took a pointed Turn Against the bees yesterday when one of their legal team stung Layton T. Montgomery.
+The case of the honeyGoobers versus the human race took a pointed Turn Against the Goobers yesterday when one of their legal team stung Layton T. Montgomery.
 Hey, buddy.
 Hey.
 Is there much pain?